nowfloats/ANAChat-iOS/README.md

                 }];
             }

+Note:

-Note:   1.
-Use the above codes with valid businessID and baseAPIUrl__
+1. Use the above codes with valid businessID and baseAPIUrl.
-            2. Above code is for pushing the ChatViewController, you can use ChatViewController as per your requirement__
+2. Above code is for pushing the ChatViewController, you can use ChatViewController as per your requirement
 3. Configure the FCM server key on fcm-plugin to send the push notifications to the App.
-Use below steps to get FCM server key.__
+Use below steps to get FCM server key.
-                On  FCM console__
+    1. On  FCM console
-                    1. Click the settings icon/cog wheel next to your project name at the top of the new Firebase Console__
+    2. Click the settings icon/cog wheel next to your project name at the top of the new Firebase Console
-                    2. Click Project settings__
+    3. Click Project settings
-                    3. Click on the Cloud Messaging tab__
+    4. Click on the Cloud Messaging tab
-                    4. The key is right under Server Key__
+    5. The key is right under Server Key
 4. Follow step 7 only if you want to support Input type location

 #### Source Code Installation